mortezapirmohammad/RFL-nonlinear-process/README.md

 # RFL-nonlinear-process
-In this repository, Robust feedback linearization for nonlinear processes (manipulator and fuel cell) have been simulated.
+In this repository, Robust feedback linearization for nonlinear processes (manipulator and fuel cell) has been simulated.